 Students who believe they deserve an adjustment in a grade or academic status may appeal their situations, provided they follow proper procedure.
+In addition, students who wish to dispute that they committed a violation of academic integrity may appeal.

-All violations of an academic nature such as a grade or academic integrity violation must first be discussed with the faculty member prior to initiating an appeal.
+All violations- appeals of an academic nature such as a grade or academic integrity violation must first be discussed with the faculty member prior to initiating an the appeal.
 The outcome of those discussions will result in the final decision of the faculty member.